Man missing at sea after Christmas Day swim in Devon is named

 “We are profoundly grateful for their compassion and support.
 As we grieve and support one another, we kindly ask that our family’s privacy is respected.
 We thank everyone for their understanding, kindness, and condolences.”

+The shop had originally been based in London for four decades before moving to the seaside town.

+Tributes poured in for the businessman, with commenters describing him as “the kindest person” and a “shining star”.

-The incident came amid a Met Office yellow weather warning for wind, which was in place for parts of the South West of England and Wales on Thursday.
-Police urged members of the public to avoid swimming in the water on Boxing Day on Friday.
+The incident came amid a Met Office yellow weather warning for wind, which was in place for parts of southwest England and Wales on Thursday.
+Police urged members of the public to avoid swimming in the water on Boxing Day.

 Footage from the day shows several people struggling to get out of the water as large waves crash against the shore.